CodeYourFuture/curriculum/content/js2/blocks/response/index.md

 In your local project, define your own event handler and then call event listener to register that event handler for a `keyup` event.
 Add a `console.log` to the event handler and **check** the event handler is being called when the event fires.
+Check the console tab in dev tools to see the log appear in the console.

 {{</tab>}}